Wills and inheritance lawyers in Marbella

-Our advisors provide you the following services:
+Our legal advisors in Marbella provide you the following services:

 - Execution of the will before the notary public, set up in two languages, with the attendance of a professional translator at the moment of signing before the notary.